 Tel: (866) 697-6015 ext.
 705

-Noah joined our firm in 2019.
+Noah joined the firm in 2019.
 He was born and raised in Cincinnati, Ohio, but knew he wanted to live in the Pacific Northwest from the time he first set foot here.
-It just took him a little longer to get to Portland than he first planned.
+It just took a little longer to get to Portland than first planned.
+Over the years Noah has practiced labor law in Oregon, South Florida, and Illinois, representing public and private sector unions, including affiliates of the IAFF, Teamsters, AFSCME, and IBEW.

 Noah has represented unions and their members in hundreds of arbitrations, representation cases, and unfair labor practice hearings.
-He has argued cases before the U.S. Circuit Court of Appeals for the 7th and 11th Circuits as well as appellate courts in Florida, appeared before Florida’s Public Employees Relations Commission, and before the Oregon Employment Relations Board.
-He has also represented unions in federal and state trial courts.
+He has argued cases before the U.S. Circuit Court of Appeals for the 7th and 11th Circuits as well as appellate courts in Florida.
+He has also represented unions and workers in federal and state trial courts.
+He has represented Unions in matters before the National Labor Relations Board, the Oregon Employment Relations Board, the Illinois Labor Relations Board, and the Florida Public Employees Relations Commission.
 Throughout his career, Noah has presented trainings and seminars and provided advice to Unions and their members.
 He has also represented individual union members in licensing and certification cases before the Teacher Standards and Practices Commission (Oregon) and the Oregon Nursing Board.

 IBEW System Council U-4 v.
 Florida Power & Light Co., 627 Fed.
 Appx.
 898, 2015 LRRM 193595 (11th Cir.
 2015).
 Prevailed in effort to compel employer to arbitrate grievance over its denial of access rights to the member’s work site as a form of discipline (and won at arbitration thereafter).